Menu

 Canterbury Card

 Your Canterbury Card is your ID for all things UC.
-If you have changed your name, you can request your Canterbury Card is updated to reflect this change.
+You can use your preferred name on your Canterbury Card.
 The name on the card does not have to be the same as your legal name.

 To make this request, you can either chat with a or send us an email at: rainbow@canterbury.ac.nz